Welcome to the Worldwide Greathead family my One-Name Study - Person Page 547

 Appears on charts:

-Edwin Francis Greathead was born on 10 August 1861 in Butts Napp, Camm, Shaftesbury, Dorset, England.1 He was the son of Francis Tiddy Greathead and Mary Wythe Collier.
-His birth was registered at Shaftesbury Register Office on 6 September 1861 by his father who gave his occupation as a bamkers clerk.2 In the census of 10 June 1880 in Philadelphia, Pennsylvania, USA, he was listed as a boarder in the boarding house with his father run by Catherine Cheeseman.
-He was a printer.3 Edwin was naturalised in the US in 1882.4 He married Katherine E Brown about 1883.4 Edwin was listed as the head of the family of on the census of 1 June 1900 in Philadelphia, Pennsylvania, USA, Edwin was a printer.5 Edwin was listed as the head of the family of on the census of 20 April 1910 in Delaware, Pennsylvania, USA, Edwin was a printer.6 Edwin was listed as the head of the family of on the census of 5 January 1920 in Norwood, Delaware, Pennsylvania, USA, Edwin was a printer contractor.7 Edwin was listed as the head of the family of on the census of 2 April 1930 in 229 Winnea Avenue, Norwood, Delaware, Pennsylvania, USA, Edwin was a printer in a printing company.8
+Edwin Francis Greathead was born on 10 August 1861 in Butts Napp, Camm, Shaftesbury, Dorset, England.1 He was the son of Francis Tiddy Greathead and Mary Wythe Collins.
+In the census of 2 April 1871 in Saint John, New Brunswick, Canada, he was listed as the son of Francis Tiddy Greathead.2,3 In the census of 10 June 1880 in Philadelphia, Pennsylvania, USA, he was listed as a boarder in the boarding house with his father run by Catherine Cheeseman.
+He was a printer.4 Edwin was naturalised in the US on 27 February1882.5 He married Catherine Elizabeth Beam on 25 August 1884 in Union Methodist Episcopal, Philadelphia, Pennsylvania, USA, The register gives Edwin as E Frank Greathead and he was a printer.5,6 Edwin was listed as the head of the family of on the census of 1 June 1900 in Philadelphia, Pennsylvania, USA, Edwin was a printer.7 Edwin was listed as the head of the family on the census of 20 April 1910 in Delaware, Pennsylvania, USA, Edwin was a printer.8 Edwin was listed as the head of the family on the census of 5 January 1920 in Norwood, Delaware, Pennsylvania, USA, Edwin was a printer contractor.9 Edwin and Catherine sailed on 11 November 1925 from Southampton on board the Majestic bound for New York.10 Edwin was listed as the head of the family of on the census of 2 April 1930 in 229 Winnea Avenue, Norwood, Delaware, Pennsylvania, USA, Edwin was a printer in a printing company.11 Edwin died on 4 December 1934 in Pennsylvania, USA, aged 73 from sarconia of the right lung.5,12,13 Edwin was buried on 7 December 1934 in Arlington Cemetery, Drexel Hill, Delaware, Pennsylvania, USA.12,13

-Children of Edwin Francis Greathead and Katherine E Brown
+Children of Edwin Francis Greathead and Catherine Elizabeth Beam

 Sources of Information